yeshua453/website/docs/controls/page.md

 slug: page
 ---

-Page is the top most container for all other controls.
+Page is a container for [`View`](view) controls.

-A page instance is automatically created when a new user session started.
-From layout perspective the Page represents a [Column](column) control, so it has a similar behavior and shares same properties.
+A page instance and the root view are automatically created when a new user session started.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';